 EBITDA Margin EBITDA achieved during the financial year as a percentage of total revenue.
 Operating Profit Margin Operating profit margin is operating profit achieved during the financial year expressed as a percentage of total revenue.
 Net Profit Margin Net profit margin is profit after tax achieved during the financial year expressed as a percentage of total revenue.
 Return on Equity Return on equity (ROE) measures the rate of return on the equity of the owners of issued share capital, computed by dividing profit after tax by equity.
 Return on Capital Employed Return on capital employed (ROCE) indicates the efficiency and profitability of a company's capital investments, estimated by dividing profit for the financial year by capital employed.
 Return on Assets This is computed by dividing profit after tax by total assets.

-LIQUIDITY RATIOS

-Current Ratio The current ratio is a financial ratio that measures whether a company has enough resources to pay its debts over the next 12 months.
+LIQUIDITY RATIOS Current Ratio The current ratio is a financial ratio that measures whether a company has enough resources to pay its debts over the next 12 months.
 It compares a company's current assets to its current liabilities.
 Cash Ratio Cash ratio is the ratio of cash and cash equivalents of a company to its current liabilities.
 It measures the ability of a business to repay its current liabilities by only using its cash and cash equivalents and nothing else.

-SOLVENCY RATIOS

-Interest Coverage Ratio This is calculated by dividing a company's EBITDA of one period by the company's net finance costs of the same period.
+Solvency Ratios Interest Coverage Ratio This is calculated by dividing a company's EBITDA of one period by the company's net finance costs of the same period.

-Gearing Ratio The gearing ratio indicates the relative proportion of shareholders'

-equity and debt used to finance a company's assets and is calculated by dividing a company's net debt by net debt plus shareholders'
+Gearing RatioThe gearing ratio indicates the relative proportion of shareholders' equity and debt used to finance a company's assets and is calculated by dividing a company's net debt by net debt plus shareholders' equity.Net Debt to EBITDAThis is the measurement of leverage calculated by dividing a

-equity.

-Net Debt to EBITDA This is the measurement of leverage calculated by dividing a company's interest-bearing borrowings net of any cash or cash equivalents by its EBITDA.
+This is the measurement of leverage calculated by dividing a company's interest-bearing borrowings net of any cash or cash equivalents by its EBITDA.